Dominican Republic -Great Vacation Island

 General Facts- Dominican Republic

-The Dominican Republic is the Eastern part of Hispaniola and Haiti is on the Western end.
+The Dominican Republic is the Eastern part of Hispaniola, and Haiti is on the Western end.
 Weather in Dominican Republic is typically sunny, with an annual mean temperature of 80°.
 The rainy season is from May to October.
-Hispaniola is in the path for many hurricanes, so this is a concern if you are traveling in the fall of the years.
-It is a Spanish speaking island and they love baseball!
+Hispaniola is in the path for many hurricanes, so this is a concern if you are traveling in the fall of the year.
+It is a Spanish speaking island, and they love baseball!

 The video below shows the large variety of things to do when visiting the Dominican Republic, as they have white water rafting, fishing, scuba diving in the Caribbean and in caves, plus hiking in the beautiful mountains where bananas and other fruits are readily available on the trees.
 Obviously there is sun bathing and swimming as well.